syl20bnr/evil-lisp-state/README.md

 # evil-lisp-state

-Adds a new [evil][evil-link] state for navigating lisp code and edit sexp trees using [smartparens][smartparens-link] and mnemonic key bindings.
+Adds a new [evil][evil-link] state to navigate lisp code and edit sexp trees using [smartparens][smartparens-link] and mnemonic key bindings.

 ## Install